 Long delays will ensue as a consequence of the slightest mistake in complying with formalities and hefty penalties will be applied by the authorities.

-To avoid classification issues, it is not unusual for parties to seek a private tax ruling prior to the goods arriving in Brazil to avoid being fined.
+To avoid classification issues, it is not unusual for parties to seek a private tax ruling before the goods arrive in Brazil to prevent fines.
 When goods are held up by customs the importer has the option of filing for a court injunction to enable the goods to clear customs.

 Due to the notorious complexity and uncertainties involving Brazil’s tax rules, and the often erroneous interpretation of the rules by Brazil’s tax authorities, litigation is common (and, in most cases for large businesses, inevitable).